A Q&A WITH ABBY

 My requested roommate and I got split up when we received our housing assignments.
 Why is that?

 I’m not sure why that would happen.
-Usually they [the Housing Office] tries to place them together.
-It could’ve been that they selected different halls or they didn’t submit their applications the same day — it’s recommended to submit them at the same time.
+Usually they [the Housing Office] try to place you together.
+It could’ve been that you selected different halls or you didn’t submit your applications the same day — it’s recommended to submit them at the same time.
 You should contact the Housing Office if that does happen.

 What’s the best way to find a roommate — what do you recommend?